saav/saav.github.io/about.md

 <center><img src="{{ site.baseurl }}public/savin.jpg" height = "750" width="450" alt="Savin Varshney" align="middle"></center>

+I am curremtly a junior at National University Of Singapore majoring in Computer Science.
+Some thing I am interested in - Information Security, Networks, Graphics and Gaming.
+When I am not studying I ussually sleep or watching TV shows or playing Games.

-## Setup
+## Fun Facts

-Some fun facts about the setup of this project include:
+Some fun facts about me are:

 Have questions or suggestions?
 Feel free to [ask me on email](mailto:savin.varshney@gmail.com)